-Applying a spray polyurethane foam (SPF) roofing system can improve a building’s strength.
-In fact, SPF roofs have effective lifespans that can exceed 30 years.1
+Applying a spray polyurethane foam (SPF) roofing system can improve a buildings strength and an effective lifespan that can exceed up to 30 years.1

 Because SPF conforms and adheres to the surface on which it is sprayed, a strong bond forms to protect the roof.
 The layer of spray foam is seamless and self-flashing, which can eliminate the ability of water to seep through weak spots, such as fasteners and seams.